-If you visit your favorite search engine and type in the phrase – What Is Fastpacking – you’ll inevitably come across definitions that say something along the lines of: Fastpacking is the intersection of trail running and backpacking.
+If you visit your favorite search engine and type in the phrase – What Is Fastpacking? – you’ll likely come across definitions stating something like: Fastpacking is the intersection of trail running and backpacking.

-However, here at the VTRunCo we feel that definition doesn’t tell the whole story.
-In our minds, fastpacking is not, and cannot be defined by the gear or gait used.
-We define fastpacking as a multi-day adventure that is completed in as little time as possible through the application of various weight saving and efficient travel strategies.
-This means that you do not have to run to fastpack, and nor do you have to be an ultralight gram-counter to fastpack.
-To fastpack you have to intend to finish a specific route in a little time as possible relative to your fitness/ability/experience.
+Here at the VTRunCo we feel that definition doesn’t tell the whole story.
+In our minds fastpacking is not, and cannot, be defined by the gear or gait used.
+We like to think of fastpacking as a multi-day adventure completed in as little time as possible through the application of various weight saving and efficient travel strategies.
+This means you do not necessarily have to run to fastpack, nor do you have to be an ultralight, carbon-loving, gram-counter to be a fastpacker.
+Fastpacking is as simple as intending to finish a route in a little time as possible relative to your fitness/ability/experience.

-- Go Faster – This is probably the most obvious strategy and it’s easy to see why running is often so closely associated with fastpacking.
-Employing a running gait is a very effective way to increase your pace assuming you possess adequate fitness.
+- Go Faster – This is probably the most obvious strategy, and it’s easy to see why running is often so closely associated with fastpacking.
+Running instead of hiking/walking is a very effective way to increase your pace… Assuming you possess adequate fitness.

-- Don’t Stop Moving – Have you ever GPS’d a hike or run with a group of friends and at the end noticed that your elapsed time and moving time were significantly different?
-It’s incredible how much time we can waist regrouping, chatting at a view point, stopping for food, pausing to adjust layers, stopping to find our lip balm/sun screen/camera/etc… Careful selection of layers, utilizing a pack that allows easy on-the-move access to food and water, and a conscious effort to always be making steady forward progress can lead to significant gains over the course of a day.
-Multiply those gains over multiple days you can see some serious benefits.
+- Don’t Stop Moving – Have you ever GPS’d a hike or run with a group of friends and at the end noticed your total elapsed time and moving time were significantly different?
+It’s incredible how much time we can waste regrouping, chatting at a view point, stopping for food, pausing to adjust layers, stopping to find our lip balm/sun screen/camera/etc… Careful selection of layers, utilizing a pack that allows on-the-move access to food and water, and a conscious effort to always be making steady forward progress can lead to significant gains over the course of a day.

-- Start Earlier/End Later – This one is also pretty simple, but can lead to some incredible gains, and it requires neither deep pockets or an overly committed training regimen.
-Take the casual backpacker that enjoys their morning, makes a nice breakfast, and hits the trail by 9 or 10am, stops for 1 hour for lunch, then breaks for camp around 4 or 5pm.
+- Start Earlier/End Later – This one is also pretty simple, but can save you days!
+Also, it requires neither deep pockets or an overly committed training regimen.
+Take the casual backpacker who enjoys their morning, makes a nice breakfast, hits the trail by 9 or 10am, stops for 1 hour for lunch, then breaks for camp around 4 or 5pm.
 At most this person is making forward progress for 7 hours, and that’s assuming they aren’t wasting any additional time with micro-breaks during the day.
 Here in Vermont during the summer the sun rises around 5am and sets around 8pm.
-If you were to get up earlier and be moving by 6am, keep moving until 6 or 7pm, and not break for lunch… That’s 6 additional hours of forward progress!
+If you were to get up and be moving by 6am, then kept moving until 6 or 7pm eating on the move and not breaking for lunch… That’s ~6 additional hours of forward progress!
 That’s two days worth of travel in one!

-- Carry Less – Smaller, lighter, and fewer items allows you to carry a smaller and lighter pack.
+- Carry Less – Smaller, lighter, and fewer items allows you to use a smaller and lighter pack.
 A smaller and lighter pack allows you to wear lighter, less supportive footwear.
 Trail running shoes are easier to run in than boots.
-Less weight on your back and feet means you won’t fatigue as quickly and can more easily maintain forward motion for longer.
-Less weight on your back means your body will take less of a beating and you’ll wake up on day 2, 3, 4, etc… feeling fresher and more ready to get after it again.
-In a future post we will tackle more specific approaches related to reducing gear/pack weight.
-This is one area where careful gear selection will only take you so far.
-At a certain point you have to be willing to invest some $$$ if you want the lightest and most compact kit.
+Less weight on your back and feet means less fatigue.
+Less fatigue means you wake up on day 2, 3, 4, etc… feeling fresher and more ready to get after it again.

-Thank you for stopping by and we hope this helps you better understand what fastpacking is.
-Stay tuned for additional posts related to fastpacking where we take a deeper dive into specific approaches and strategies you can employ to do and see more.
+Thank you for stopping by.
+Stay tuned for additional posts related to fastpacking where we’ll take a deeper dive into specific approaches and strategies regarding gear and training you can employ to go further and see more.